Travel insurance: Compulsory travel insurance

 Certain countries require foreign visitors have proof of sufficient travel insurance as a condition for granting a visa or of approving visa-free entry.
-This includes travellers applying for a Schengen Area or UAE visa, and all visitors to Cuba, Turkey and Belarus.
+This includes travelers heading to several different countries.
+In some cases, travel insurance is required simply for entry into a country.
+In other cases, it is required as part of a visa application, such as for a UAE visa or Schengen visa.
+When travel insurance is mandatory, there is often a set of criteria that the policy must meet.
+Policy requirements are typically set by governing bodies, such as the European Union, in the case of Schengen visa applications.
+Cuba, Turkey and Belarus.
 Thailand and Egypt have announced plans to introduce similar requirements.
 Tour companies and cruise providers may also require passengers possess a minimum level of travel insurance before the traveller can commence their journey.